IBM-Cloud/docs/cli/plugins/dev_mode/index.md

 Use one of the following methods to install the dev_mode command line tool:
 - Install locally.
   1. Download the dev_mode plug-in for your platform from [IBM Bluemix CLI Plugin Repository](http://plugins.{DomainName}).
-  2. Install the dev_mode plug-in by using the cf install-plugin command:
+  2. Go to the folder that the dev_mode plug-in is saved, and install the dev_mode plug-in by using the `cf install-plugin` command.
+For example:

         ```
-        cf install-plugin dev_mode-linux_amd64
+        cf install-plugin dev_mode-linux64
         ```

 - Install from the Bluemix CLI repository.